pellepelster/solidblocks/doc/content/hetzner/cloud-api-kotlin.md

 ```

 {{% notice info %}}
-The implementation is currently driven by the needs of other projects I am working and, and does not yet fully cover all API endpoints.
+The implementation is currently driven by the needs of other projects I am working on, and does not yet fully cover all API endpoints.
 See development chapter on how to add missing features.
 {{% /notice %}}